Your home

 Giving notice

-When you are ready to move out, you must give notice in writing 60 days (two full calendar months) before you plan to move.
-Please give your move-out notice to staff at your Tenant Service Hub.
+When you are planning to move out, you must give notice in writing 60 days (two full calendar months) before you plan to move.
+Please give your move-out notice to your Tenant Services Coordinator.

-You will sign a form called an N11 (“Agreement to End the Tenancy”) when vacating your unit.
+You must sign a form called an N11 (“Agreement to End the Tenancy”) when vacating your unit.
 If you are removing yourself from your household and other parties are still going to live in the unit, you must sign and date a letter confirming the date you will vacate the unit and give the letter to your Tenant Services Coordinator.
-The remaining household members may need to sign a new lease with Toronto Community Housing once you have removed yourself from the household.
+The remaining household members may need to sign a new lease with Toronto Community Housing once you are no longer part of the household.

 Returning keys and fobs

-Before you leave, return all unit keys.
+Before you leave, you must return all unit keys.
 This includes mailbox keys, key fobs, parking garage keys, and parking stickers.
-Give them to your Superintendent.
+Give them to your superintendent.
 If you do not return these items, you may be charged for replacements.

 Final rent payments